skytin1004/edgeai-for-beginners/Module07/aitoolkit.md

 3. Prepare deployment packages for edge devices
 4. Configure monitoring and evaluation metrics

+## Samples for AI Toolkit

+Try Our Samples
+The [AI Toolkit samples](https://github.com/Azure-Samples/AI_Toolkit_Samples) are designed to help developers and researchers explore and implement AI solutions effectively.

+Our samples include:

+Sample Code: Pre-built examples to demonstrate AI functionalities, such as training, deploying, or integrating models into applications.
+Documentation: Guides and tutorials to help users understand AI Toolkit features and how to use them.
+Prequisites

+- Visual Studio Code
+- AI Toolkit for Visual Studio Code
+- GitHub Fine-grained personal access token (PAT)
+- Foundry Local

 ## Best Practices for Edge AI Development

 ### Model Selection